 - 12.A.1.
 In events described by gender, only members of that gender shall be allowed to play in that event. - 12.A.2.
 Mixed doubles A mixed doubles team shall consist of one male and one female player. - 12.A.3.
-Wheelchair players may play in Men's Doubles, Women's Doubles or Mixed Doubles with either standup partners or wheelchair doubles. - 12.B.
+Players using wheelchairs may play in Men's Doubles, Women's Doubles or Mixed Doubles with either standup partners or wheelchair doubles. - 12.B.
 Tournament Scoring Options.
-The recommended tournament scoring option is best two of three games to 11 points, win by 2 points.
-Other options include: one game to 15 or one game to 21.
-All formats win by 2 points.
-Round Robins may also use one game to 11, win by 2, as long as the bracket has six or more teams.
+The recommended tournament scoring option is best two of three games to 11 points, win by two points.
+Other options include: best three of five games to 11 points, one game to 15 or one game to 21.
+All formats win by two points.
+Round robin brackets may also use one game to 11, win by two points, if the bracket has six or more teams - 12.C.

-- 12.C.
 Tournament Formats.
 There are five tournament formats that may be used.
 The particular format is typically the choice of the tournament sponsor or the Tournament Director. - 12.C.1.
 Single Elimination with Consolation.
-The first player or team to score the match-winning point by at least a 2-point margin wins.
-Losers from all rounds go into a consolation bracket playing for the bronze medal/third place and are eliminated after a second loss.
-The final two players or teams in the winner's bracket play for the gold/first-place and silver/second-place medals.
+The first player/team to score the match-winning point by at least a two-point margin wins.
+Losers from all rounds go into a consolation bracket playing for the bronze medal/third place and are eliminated after a second

-12.C.2.
+- loss.
+The final two players/teams in the winner's bracket play for the gold/first-place and silver/second-place medals. - 12.C.2.
 Double Elimination.
-The first player or team to score the match-winning point by at least a 2point margin wins.
+The first player/team to score the match-winning point by at least a two-point margin wins.
 A loss will put the loser into the consolation bracket.
-Players or teams are eliminated after one loss in the consolation bracket.
+Players/teams are eliminated after one loss in the consolation bracket.
 The winner of the consolation bracket will play the winner of the winner's bracket for the championship.
 If the winner of the consolation bracket defeats the winner of the winner's bracket, then a tie-breaker match to 15 points must be played to determine the gold/first-place and silver/second-place medals.
-The loser of the consolation bracket will receive the bronze/thirdplace medal.
+The loser of the consolation bracket final will receive the bronze/third-place medal. - 12.C.3.
+Round Robin.
+All players/teams play each other.